TheBigBrainsCompany/TbbcMoneyBundle/README.md

 ```

-#### Solution 2 : use doctrine type
+#### Solution 2 : use Doctrine type

-There is only one string column in your DB.
+There is only one string column in your DB table.
 The money object is manually serialized by
-the new doctrine type.
+the new Doctrine type.

 1.25€ is serialized in your DB by 'EUR 125'. *This format is stable.
 It won't change in future releases.*.

-The new doctrine type name is "money".
+The new Doctrine type name is "money".

 * Advantage : The entity is easy to create and use
-* Default : it is more difficult to directly request de db in SQL.
+* Disadvantage : it is more difficult to directly request the db in SQL.

 ```php
 <?php